 January and February have the best conditions for skiing, cross-country skiing and snowshoeing.
 This time of the year Banff usually gets two streaks of cold weather lasting about a week to 10 days, when the highest temperature drops to -25°C or less, which is great for ice climbing.
 One of the reasons for cold weather in the Rockies is that days are quite short with only 9 hours of daylight.

 Read our post: Cross country ski trails in Banff National Park

 March is the best time to go skiing in Banff National Park.
 Days are longer and temperatures are getting above freezing during the day.
 It’s also a really good time for dogsledding or fat biking.
 April is the last month of the winter season to do some proper skiing around Banff.
 Days are warm and many areas are missing a bit of snow.
 Rivers are not frozen anymore.

-April and first half of May is the time when ski resorts close down and you won’t see any snow in towns.
-You will already have options for shorter hikes in valleys or hikes which don’t reach higher peaks.
+Banff in April and first half of May is the time when ski resorts close down and you won’t see any snow in towns.
+You will already have options for shorter hikes in valleys or hikes which don’t reach higher peaks but they will most likely be quite wet.
+There’s usually an avalanche danger announced during this time so make sure to check trail conditions before you go.
 In April there is a chance you will see bears on slopes waking up from hibernation.

 The second half of the fall significantly changes the weather with snowfall occurring more often and freezing mornings with chilly and windy afternoons.
 From October, Parks Canada closes some roads to important places such as Moraine Lake or Spiral Tunnel parking lot (outside Banff National Park) and also many campgrounds.
 Many areas are in a transition period while it is cold but not cold enough for winter activities.
 End of October is also the time when Banff Mountain Film Festival is held.